Toric flat families, valuations, and applications to projectivized toric vector bundles: Introduction

-\begin{definition} For $p(\bt) = \sum C_m \bt^m \in \k[T_N]$ let $\w_N(p) = \min\{m \mid C_m \neq 0\}$.
-In particular $\w_N(p)$ is the support function of the Newton polytope of $p$.
-Let $\w_N: Q_M \to \O_N$ denote the corresponding extension of $\w_N$ to the field of quotients: $\w_N(\frac{p}{q}) = \w_N(p) - \w_N(q)$. \end{definition} Well-known properties of Newton polytopes imply that $\w_N$ respects multiplication: $\w_N(pq) = \w_N(p) + \w_N(q)$, and addition: $\w_N(p + q) \geq \min\{\w_N(p), \w_N(q)\}$.
-In particular, $\w_N$ is a \emph{valuation} from $Q_M$ onto $\O_N$, and the image of $\k[T_N]$ under $\w_N$ is precisely the set of support functions for polyhedra with vertices in $M$.
+Properties of Newton polytopes imply that $\w_N$ respects multiplication: $\w_N(pq) = \w_N(p) + \w_N(q)$, and addition: $\w_N(p + q) \geq \min\{\w_N(p), \w_N(q)\}$.
+In particular, $\w_N$ is a \emph{valuation} from $\k(T_N)$ to $\O_N$, and the image of $\k[T_N] \subset \k(T_N)$ under $\w_N$ is precisely the set of support functions for polyhedra with vertices in $M$.
+Moreover, it is well-known that any piecewise-linear function can be represented as the difference of convex functions, it follows that $\w_N$ is onto.
 In \cite{SpeyerSturmfelsTropMath} it was suggested by Sturmfels and Speyer that one could develop tropical geometry over a tropical semiring of polyhedra; we view Theorem \ref{thm-main-bundle} as a first step in this direction: the points on tropical linear spaces over $\O_N$ correspond to toric vector bundles.
-In Section \ref{examples} we explore this perspective further by showing that the operation of \emph{tropicalizing} the solution to a system of equations over $Q_M$ can be used to define toric vector bundles and flat toric families.
+In Section \ref{examples} we explore this perspective further by showing that the operation of \emph{tropicalizing} the solution to a system of equations over $\k(T_N)$ can be used to define toric vector bundles and flat toric families.
 Asking if all such bundles arise in this way is the analogue of asking if the \emph{Fundamental Theorem of Tropical Geometry} \cite{MSt} holds over $\O_N$.